Superstition in Serbia: History

 The people of Serbia first arrived to the country in tribes that spread across the peninsula in the 6th and 7th centuries.
 Some of Serbia's inhabitants identify as Romanian, who are an ethnic group sometimes called Vlachs.
 The Serbs believed this group had obtained mystical powers.
-Due to Serbia's location as a frontier to Rome and Byzantine, their religion eventually changed from Pagan to Christian and the Orthodox version of it in the 9th century.
+Due to Serbia's location as a frontier to Rome and Byzantine, their religion eventually switched from Slavic paganism to Eastern Orthodox Christianity in the 9th century.
 In June 1389, there was a battle fought between the Serbian and Ottoman forces at Kosovo Polje, named the Battle of Kosovo.
 It was a draw, but is now most remembered for beginning the Ottoman's 345-year rule.
 This battle was considered by the Serbs as fighting for their national identity.
 The Ottomans ruled in Serbia until the 19th century.
-In the late part of the 17th century, a superstitious belief rose that St Sava, the first archbishop of the Serbian Orthodox Church, was coming to save the people of Serbia.
+In the late part of the 17th century, a superstitious belief rose that Saint Sava, the founder and first archbishop of the Serbian Orthodox Church, would come to save the Serbs.
 They thus rose in rebellion against the Ottomans, who defeated them.
 Serbia gained independence in 1878.
 With Western influence as Serbia became politically influenced with the West, there was a desire to identify Serbian culture.
 It was agreed that Serbia's culture was rooted in folk culture and peasant customs.
 In this folk culture, superstition was included.

-Belief in Mystical Beings
+Belief in mystical beings

 For centuries, belief in vampires and other mythological beasts was present in Serbia, as well as in the neighbouring countries in the Balkans.
 Now it is a part of their art, music and folklore, though still believed in by the minority of the population, mostly in rural areas of Serbia, such as Zarozje.